 Every so often, I get a hankerin’ for Shrimp Creole.
-If you’ve never had it, well, it is one of those New Orleans comfort foods, ranked along side Jambalaya and Gumbo but far less time consuming as it does not require making a roux or browning meat.
+If you’ve never had it, well, it is one of those New Orleans comfort foods, right along side Jambalaya, Gumbo and Etouffee, but far less time consuming as it does not require making a roux or browning meat.

 - 1/2 cup (1 stick) butter

 - 1 1/2 cups onion, chopped

 - 3 celery stalks with leaves, very thinly sliced diagonally

 - 1 cup canned petite diced tomatoes, drained (or 1 cup fresh tomatoes, chopped)

 - 1 1/2 teaspoons Worcestershire sauce

 - pinch of black pepper